-Title I services: Adult, Dislocated Worker and Youth Programs are provided at each of the AJCs in the local areas.
-Although funding has declined due to Hawaii's low unemployment, each local area has contracted with service providers to provide required services in each of the programs.
-All local areas have had funds available to carry-over to the second program year.
-Hawaii has a small pool of service providers to carry out Title I programs, consequently, when a provider exits, LWDBs have difficulty finding a replacement.
-Kauai had difficulty replacing their Youth provider but has contracted with a new provider and technical assistance is being provided by
+Title I services: Adult, Dislocated Worker and Youth Programs are provided at each of the AJCs in the 🗸 local areas.
+Each local area has contracted with service providers to provide required services in each of the programs, except for Kauai, Hawaii has a small pool of service providers to carry out Title I programs, consequently, when a provider exits, LWDBs have difficulty finding a replacement.
+Hawaii and Maui have relatively new program providers.